 How to Smoke Potatoes

-What to serve with smoked potatoes: Smoked potatoes need a main entree to go with them.
-I like to smoke a rack of ribs, make some smoked pulled pork, or a brisket.
+Smoked potatoes need a main entree to go with them.
+For protein I like to make How to Smoke Salmon, 3-2-1 Method for Smoking Ribs, Smoked Pulled Pork Traeger, or a brisket.

 Other Smoker Recipes